Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

-Affiliate: An independent agent who promotes (i.e. advertises/markets) products and services on behalf of a business in an effort to gain new customers for the business.
+Affiliate: An independent agent who promotes products and services on behalf of a business in an effort to gain new customers for the business.

-Affiliate ID: An unique identifier (typically created by the affiliate at the business's website or sometimes assigned to the affiliate by a business) that lets the business know whom to pay for new customers.
+Affiliate ID: An unique identifier (typically created by the affiliate at the business's website or sometimes assigned to the affiliate by a business) that indicates which affiliate to pay for new business.

-Affiliate Link: A string of code that includes the affiliate ID and that redirects to a business's website.
-This link is used in the affiliate's marketing efforts.
+Affiliate link: A string of code that includes the affiliate ID and that, when clicked, redirects to a business's website.
+This link is used in the affiliate's promotional efforts.

 Auto-responder: An email service that automatically responds to requests to receive promotional email.
 Auto-responders only send email (i.e. they cannot receive email).

 Commission: A payment made to the affiliate whose promotional effort results in revenue for a business.

 Convert/Conversion: A lead converts to a referral when money changes hands from the lead to the business.